dsol-cpu/MMORG-DB/README.md

 # MMORG-DB
-SQL Database and Interface for MMORPG Player
+SQL Relational Database and Interface for MMORPG Player